-Australian Army Medical Corps and Brigadier Fairley MemorialPrint Page
+Australian Army Medical Corps & Brigadier Fairley MemorialPrint Page

-Australian Army Medical Corps and Brigadier Fairley Memorial honours the work of the Medical Corps and Brigadier Fairley during World War Two.
+The Australian Army Medical Corps and Brigadier Fairley Memorial commemorates the work of the Medical Corps and Brigadier Fairley during World War Two.
 The memorial was relocated to the site in 1995.

 In 1942 the New Guinea campaign necessitated extensive research on malaria control and Brigadier Fairley, Director of Medicine for the Australian Military Forces co-opted the people needed for a large-scale study.
 The research teams tested drugs on 800 army volunteers, developed a repellent, an aerial swamp spraying method and discovered fish predators of the mosquito larvae.
 Up until 1943 in some campaigns three times as many men contracted malaria as were killed or wounded.

 |Address:||381 Sheridan Street, Cairns, 4870|